viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Viktor_Sujic.markdown

 **This is the text area where you can enter your blog details for Wednesday**.

+## Wednesday, November 6th, 2024.

 I arrived at 9:00 and had more freetime early on than yesterday.
 Although I accidentaly locked meself in because I didn't know where my swipe card was.
 I asked someone else to let me in and found it inside my jacket pocket when I thought it was at home.
+We did our stand-ups (Talking about the day before) in the bolger suite.
+Unfortunately there is a shortage of smoothies in the fridge as some lads pointed out.

+We then went into a smaller green-walled room on the other side of the building and saw a presentation on the History of Computing.
+It went into detail about The Cloud, Amazon and how they started off selling books, and just the progress of technology in the modern world in general.
+I was the one who asked the most questions and got a pen as a prize.
+Afterwards we did an activity which involved trying to make a structure out of spaghetti which we could use to put a marshmallow on top of.
+Whoever built the highest statue won a bag of mallows.
+Me and my team got about third-best- although this was out of teams of four so not great.

+After lunch- during which I played a round of pool-  we returned to the bolger suite and had a competition to see who could build the best rollercoaster out of nothing but straws and tape.
+Who would determine which coaster was the best? three American men who came in and reviewed our contraptions.
+The first team won- because, well, it was the only one that worked without half-collapsing- but my one got some compliments here and there too.

+I had some time afterwards to work on these blogs and left at 5:00.

 ---
 ## Thursday